-Czechia is famous for its super cute little towns and geographical location of Prague, enables visitors to see some of the most iconic cities of Czechia within a day.
+Czechia is famous for its super cute little towns, and Prague’s geographical location enables visitors to see some of the most iconic cities of Czechia within a day.
 Getting to those places is not a problem as daily buses and trains run from Prague’s main train and bus stations.
 So, here are the top seven day trips from Prague recommended by fellow travel bloggers without further ado.

 Karlovy Vary, or Carlsbad, is probably the most famous town in Czechia when it comes to taking day trips from Prague.
 This one of the most beautiful places in Czechia is a popular spa town: its mineral waters have a healing effect.
 Naturally, the main visitors to Karlovy Vary are patients who go there for treatment.

 The city is full of hotels offering different massages and medical services, so, frankly, there are not many tourist attractions.

 Buy yourself a funny cup, fill it with the mineral water (for free) and admire the Park, Mill, and Market Colonnades and green areas of Karlovy Vary.
 Climb up the hills surrounding the city to see it from above and have a nice meal in the restaurant overlooking the city.
 There are enough things to do to keep you busy the entire day.
 And the best thing: you can enjoy all the views for free!

 In case you go there in summer, try not to miss the film festival in Karlovy Vary every July.
-Even if you are not that interested in the industry, it is a perfect opportunity to see (maybe ?) famous actors.
+Even if you are not interested in the industry, it is a perfect opportunity to see (maybe) famous actors.
 Ben Kingsley, Sharon Stone, Willem Defoe, Uma Thurman, Jean Reno, Mel Gibson are just some of them who attended the festival.